luisarizmendi/openshift-demos/manuela/README.md

 Both app and GitOps repos are based on the ones that you can find in https://github.com/sa-mw-dach with changes in GitOps repo organization, changes in CICD Pipelines and splitting the app code repos.

+Note: Tekton Pipelines for this application needs shared PVs, so you will need to have access to RWX storage...

 ## How to prepare the DEMO ?